zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/integration_guide/services/tfm_crypto_integration_guide.rst

 ..
 Note::

-    The default entropy source configured for MbedTLS is MBEDTLS_TEST_NULL_ENTROPY and this does not provide randomness for production devices.
-It is required for production devices to select either a hardware entropy source via MBEDTLS_ENTROPY_HARDWARE_ALT or provision a unique seed for the device during production and use the MBEDTLS_ENTROPY_NV_SEED option.
+    The default entropy source configured for MbedTLS is MBEDTLS_ENTROPY_NV_SEED with unique seed.
+For production devices, it can also select a hardware entropy source via MBEDTLS_ENTROPY_HARDWARE_ALT

 **************************
 Crypto service integration